SeeBee8/Product_Sales_Predictions/README.md

 **Comparing the training vs. test scores to see what extent is this model overfit/underfit?**

-*This model performs very close to the sam  on the training data than on the testing data.
+*This model performs about the same on the training data as on the testing data.
 This could indicate bias since the R2 score is at 60%*

 **What changes would I make to this project**

   - *After looking at the important features, I would remove some of the other features that have a high cardinality.
 With these features eliminated there may be a different dynamic to the dataset.*
   - *I would consider dividing up some of the features with high cardinality into sub-groups to see how they truly impact the Item_Outlet_Sales.*
   - *There could be other ways to tune the model to change the bias*
-  - *If the features that have a lot of NaN values show little impact on predictions, consider dropping those columns, as there is a lot of missing information.*
+  - *If the features that have a lot of NaN values that show little impact on predictions, consider dropping those columns, as there is a lot of missing information in this dataset.*